sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 ## Conclusion

 Considering the tradeoff between development efficiency and program peformance, we plan to put communication and scheduling parts in Go, and computation in C++.

-The optimization operators will be implemented in C++, wrappered with C interface and exposed to Go.
+[Cgo](https://golang.org/cmd/cgo/) enables the creation of Go packages that call C code.
+And the overhead of cgo is slight.
+The optimization operators will be implemented in C++, wrappered with C interface, and exposed to Go.

 The receiving gradients and sending parameters service are implemented in Go.
 Once receving gradients from a worker, a gouroutine will be launched to do optimization.

 ## Reference